Rev-Log/WAR/README.md

 # WAR
 REO_∞.1 OS
-Forged in fracture Refined in fire Powered by will
+Forged in fracture, Refined in fire, Powered by will.

 ---